-Adhesive Removal, Private Reserve and Founder's Reserve Floors: Use the adhesive manufacturer's recommended Adhesive Remover according to the instructions on the bottle.
+Adhesive Removal, Private Reserve and Founder's Reserve Floors and any other floors finished with ceramic or ceramic/oil hybrid finish: Use the adhesive manufacturer's recommended Adhesive Remover according to the instructions on the bottle.

 Adhesive Removal, Old Vines Floors: Do not use the adhesive manufacturer's Adhesive Remover.
 Spray liberally with Rubio Monocoat Refresh, allow to penetrate for several minutes, after which time the adhesive should detach fairly easily.
 Careful use of a putty knife might be necessary to detach adhesive.
 Buff in residual Refresh with a clean, dry cloth.